aave/protocol-v2/README.md

 For getting the latest contracts addresses, please check the [Deployed contracts](https://docs.aave.com/v2/-MJXUluJ2u1DiL-VU6MM/deployed-contracts) page at the documentation to stay up to date.

+A more detailed and technical description of the protocol can be found in this repository, [here](./aave-v2-whitepaper.pdf)

 ## Audits

 - MixBytes (16/09/2020 - 03/12/2020): [report](./audits/Mixbytes-aave-v2-03-12-2020.pdf)